Mandy Moore On Her Eczema: "I Wanted To Tear My Face Off"

-Mandy Moore is the picture of fall.
+Mandy Moore is the picture of autumn.
 When I meet her inside a hotel suite on the Upper West Side of Manhattan, she’s dressed in a high-neck burnt orange velvet slip dress and tall brown leather boots.
-Her hair is blown out, her voluminous curtain bangs highlighted with a teeny bit of blonde.
+Her hair is blown out, her voluminous curtain fringe highlighted with a tiny bit of blonde.

 The last time we spoke (on Zoom back in 2021), the actor's hair was very blonde.
 I told her I thought the blonde was fun.
 "You're very kind," she replies, although she's clear that she will not be returning to her blonde glory.
 Actually, in general, Moore is very pared down these days.
 "Less is more is always going to be my philosophy," she says.